 The term before your child starts in the Nursery we invite you to visit us for a ‘Stay and Play’ visit.
 The nursery teacher and assistant teacher will also arrange to visit you and your child at home.
 The home visiting procedure provides a wonderful opportunity for staff to get to know your child a little better in the relaxed and familiar atmosphere of their home.
 The visit gives parents and staff the opportunity to discuss relevant information concerning your child and helps to bridge the gap between home and school.

 The school keeps a waiting list of applicants for Nursery places and children’s names can be added from the age of 2 years.
-Children are admitted in the September/January and April of each year.
-Priority is siblings and then proximity to the school should we be oversubscribed.
+Children are admitted at the beginning of September,January and April of each year.
+Priority is siblings and then proximity to the school, should we be oversubscribed.
 While many of our children enter the Reception class of our school before their 5th birthday, attendance at Camblesforth Primary Academy is NOT a guarantee of a Reception place.
 A place in Camblesforth Nursery is similarly not dependent on an application having been made for a Reception place in the school.